 I make helpful tutorial videos (and the occasional vlog) for YouTube.
-My team and I know how important it is to get the best microphone for YouTube, as you will create content other people will watch and listen to.
+I know how important it is to get the best microphone for YouTube, as you will create content other people will watch and listen to.

 In reality, audio quality is just as important, if not more important, than video quality.
 Most can watch a low-quality video with high-quality audio, but not vice versa.
-As such, the internal audio on your camera, webcam, or iPhone is unacceptable for professional use.
+As such, the internal audio on your camera, webcam, or iPhone is unacceptable if you’re serious about creating engaging content.

 You need an external microphone, so which one is best?
 Let’s get into the breakdown on the best microphones for YouTube.